centreon/centreon-documentation/en/administration/parameters/gorgone.md

 - **Port** field allows to define the port to communicate with Gorgone API.
 - **Username** field allows to define the username used to connect to Gorgone API.
-- **Password** field allows to define the username used to connect to Gorgone API.
+- **Password** field allows to define the password used to connect to Gorgone API.
 - **Use SSL/TLS** allows to define wether SSL/TLS has to be used to communicate with Gorgone API.